offen/analyticstxt/draft-offen-analyticstxt.md

 ##### geographic-location

 Geographic location of users is determined and used.
+This could for example be derived from the request IP or from using Browser APIs.

 ##### ua-string

-Information about the User Agent used by the user is being used.
+Information about the utilized User Agent is being collected.

 ##### fingerprint

 Browser Fingerprinting is used.
+Such mechanisms usually try to compute a unique identifier from properties of the host Operating System, allowing them to re-identify users without having to persist an identifier.

 ##### device-type

-The user's device type (e.g. mobile / tablet / desktop) is being determined and used.
+The user's device type (e.g. mobile / tablet / desktop) is being determined and collected.

 ##### url

 The URL of a visit is collected and used.
+This MUST also be specified in case URLs are stripped of certain parameters or pseudonymized before being stored.

 ##### referrer